 * Cooking - strong links with literacy, maths and science.

 * Shopping - helps to consolidate maths concepts, including round, measurement and money.

-* Traveling - even traveling around London pupils get the chance to read maps, timetables and see new things.
+* Travelling - even travelling around London pupils get the chance to read maps, timetables and see new things.

-* Learn - It can be a very bonding experience to learn something together and you will be the model of a 'life-long learner' for your child.
+* Learning together - It can be a very bonding experience to learn something together and you will be the model of a 'life-long learner' for your child.
 There are many free tutorials online including drawing, science experiments, origami, languages, instruments and sewing amongst many more!

 * Visiting interesting places - things like museums and galleries are often not expensive and teach children critical thinking, empathy, and other generally important skills and dispositions.
 Trips to museums also help get kids excited about school subjects.

-* Play - All children love to play and improve their communication through games of all types.
+* Playing - All children love to play and improve their communication through games of all types.
 For younger children, don't forget the old favourites (playdough, finger paints, bubbles and water play).

-If you have any specific queries about helping your child, please speak to your child's class teacher.
+If you have any specific queries about helping your child, please ask your child's class teacher.